-The present Steering Committee of the Citizenship Standing Group has been elected online in 2016 and during the ECPR Conference in Oslo in 2017.
-The chair of the steering committee is Nora Siklodi and the Steering committee members biographies are below.
+The present Steering Committee of the Citizenship Standing Group has been elected online during 2020/21.
+The co-chairs of the Steering Committee are Nora Siklodi and Frank Reichert.
+The Steering committee members biographies are below.

 Kjetil Børhaug Kjetil Børhaug is Professor Department of Government, University of Bergen.
 He has been working with social studies topics in teacher education since 1994.

 Nora Siklodi is Senior Lecturer in Politics in the School of Area Studies, History, Politics and Literature at the University of Portsmouth.
 Nora’s research looks at new ways of defining and describing the experience of various types of citizenship as they happen today.
 Her main interests are on questions of belonging, identity and (political) participation, with a focus on migrants and young people in Europe.

 Gal Levy (PhD, LSE) is a senior teaching faculty & researcher at the Open University, Israel.
 He held visiting appointments at the University of Kansas and Cambridge University (CRASSH), and is currently a visiting fellow at the University of Michigan.
 Gal has published extensively on the intersection of education and citizenship and on class and ethnic voting in Israel.
 Currently, Gal is engaged in studying poverty and activism with a research team comprised of academics and activists (who themselves live in poverty).
 In 2022, Gal was the first recipient of the distinguished award of civic and community engagement of The Israeli Political Science Association.